Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Summary and Conclusion

 \section{Summary and Conclusion}

 To summarize, in this article, we have systematically investigated various AM-based heterojunctions to explore the thermoelectric current carried via quasiparticles in external field-free condition.
-The recent advent of AM materials, like $\text{RuO}_{2}$, $\text{MnTe}$, $\text{CrSb}$ etc., have been shown to manifest finite energy band-splitting due to the lifted Kramer's spin degeneracy~\cite{Krempasky2024}.
-We explore the effect of this AM spin-splitting on the thermoelectric phenomena in AM-based superconducting junctions.
-Our study focus on the low-energy quasiparticle excitations, ignoring the phonon contributions to the thermoelectric current; which is justified in the low-temperature regime.
+The recent advent of AM materials, like $\text{RuO}_{2}$, $\text{MnTe}$, $\text{CrSb}$, etc., have been shown to manifest finite energy band splitting due to the lifted Kramer's spin degeneracy~\cite{Krempasky2024}.
+We explore the effect of this AM spin splitting on the thermoelectric phenomena in AM-based superconducting junctions.
+Our study focuses on the low-energy quasiparticle excitations, ignoring the phonon contributions to the thermoelectric current, which is justified in the low-temperature regime.
 Within the linear response regime, based on the Onsager's theory in quantum transport, we calculate the thermoelectric quasiparticle current generated in the AM-based SC junctions driven by the temperature gradient.

 Starting with the minimal bilayer model of AM-SC heterojunction, we find that the AM parameter with $d_{x^{2}-y^{2}}$ symmetry is the primary driver for the spin-split thermoelectric current, which can be enhanced by tuning the AM parameter $t_{1}$.
-The spin-dependent thermoelectric quasiparticle current flows in the AM-JJ too, and interestingly, in the strong AM phase, the difference between the up- and down-spin currents results in $100\%$ spin polarization of the thermoelectricity.
+The spin-dependent thermoelectric quasiparticle current flows in the AM-JJ too and, interestingly, in the strong AM phase, the difference between the up- and down-spin currents results in $100\%$ spin polarization of the thermoelectricity.
 We analyze the effects of junction temperature and chemical potential for a wide range of AM system parameters.
-We also confirm that the quasiparticle mediated thermoelectric current in our thermally-biased AM-JJ arises predominantly due to the dissipative component, with negligible non-dissipative current component, which makes our AM-based junctions as an efficient testbed for spin-caloritronics.
+We also confirm that the quasiparticle mediated thermoelectric current in our thermally biased AM-JJ arises predominantly due to the dissipative component, with negligible nondissipative current component, which makes our AM-based junctions as an efficient testbed for spin-caloritronics.